adangert/SpyTag-Wifi-game/README.md

 ## Hardware

 A [Fritzing](http://fritzing.org) diagram of the hardware is provided as a wiring reference to connect the ESP-201/ESP8266, WS2812 8 channel LED strips, buttons, an switched battery pack.
 Please see the `hardware` subdirectory in the repo.

+## Support
+ If you would like to support this project, please consider taking a look at the patreon here: http://patreon.com/adangert